FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_2.4_to_3.1.md

 | WsiComplience | copilot.webservices.wsicomplience |

 1. Load the Transfer CFT {{< TransferCFT/axwayvariablesComponentVersion  >}} environment.

 <!-- -->

 1. Import the selected UCONF parameters using the command CFTUTIL.
-Replace the &lt;script\_filename> with the new script file path.
+Replace the &lt;script_filename&gt; with the new script file path.

 ```
 CFTUTIL <prefix_character><script_filename>